 At some point, the person or agency involved in this request either wants a fee, or a fee and the original work, to be sent to them.
 After the artist does this, they hear nothing more and finally understand that they have been "scammed."

 If someone emails you saying they want to buy or exhibit your work, here are a few suggestions to consider before proceeding:

 - Write back and indicate you always like to have potential clients view the actual art prior to purchase.
-Explain what general area you are located in and ask whether they could do a studio visit.
+Explain what general area (do not give out your address!) you are located in and ask whether they could do a studio visit.